benphelps/homepage-docs/migrate/0.5.6/en/services/opnsense.md

 ---
 title: OPNSense
 description: OPNSense Widget Configuration
-layout: ../../../layouts/MainLayout.astro
 ---

 The API key & secret can be generated via the webui by creating a new user at _System/Access/Users_.
 Ensure "Generate a scrambled password to prevent local database logins for this user" is checked and then edit the effective privileges selecting **only**:

 -   Diagnostics: System Activity
 -   Status: Traffic Graph

 Finally, create a new API key which will download an `apikey.txt` file with your key and secret in it.
 Use the values as the username and password fields, respectively, in your homepage config.